Angelina Boerger

 A carnival in her head

-When Angelina Boerger was diagnosed with ADHD at the age of almost 30, her "otherness" suddenly made sense.
-In her talk, she gives a personal, humorous, and brutally honest account of what ADHD means in everyday life: between creative highs, sensory overload, and exhaustion.
+When Angelina Boerger was diagnosed with ADHD at nearly 30, her “differences” suddenly made sense.
+In her talk, she speaks personally, humorously, and with brutal honesty about what ADHD means in everyday life: navigating creative highs, sensory overload, and exhaustion.

 She shows the strengths inherent in neurodivergent thinking when they are recognized and supported: focus in enthusiasm, extraordinary ideas, empathy, and unconventional problem solving.
 At the same time, she does not hide the downsides: prejudice, stigmatization, and discrimination, which can lead to a long period of suffering, misdiagnosis, and serious health consequences.

-Angelina Boerger invites us to view neurological differences such as ADHD and autism not as "wrong" or "broken," but as natural variations in human diversity.
+Angelina Boerger encourages us not to view neurological differences such as ADHD and autism as “wrong” or “broken,” but rather as natural variations of human diversity.

 Our webinars for you!